 5 Under this piecemeal approach, each case would address a separate, specific issue involving the MMMA.
 The lower courts of all 83 Michigan counties would then opine on each issue (in some cases arriving at different results).
 The cases would be appealed to this Court, which would in response issue published opinions binding all trial courts in the state.
 While this may be an efficient and orderly process for some areas of the law, I suspect that the confusion regarding the circumstances under which an individual using or possessing marijuana is protected from arrest or conviction could result in some citizens losing both their liberty and their property.
 I am reminded of a statement often attributed to the eighteenth-century British statesman Edmund Burke: "All that is necessary for the triumph of evil is for good men to do nothing."
-In this case, the "evil" at issue is the loss of liberty or property suffered by individuals, who honestly believe they are in compliance with the MMMA, at the hands of prosecutors and law enforcement officials who honestly believe that they are properly enforcing the clear provisions of the Public Health Code.

-this Court against interpreting the MMMA in a piecemeal fashion because of the confusion that would persist.
+In this case, act, providing a framework for future application of the new statute and giving fair notice to all regarding the scope of acceptable conduct under the MMMA.
+Counsel for both parties advised this Court against interpreting the MMMA in a piecemeal fashion because of the confusion that would persist.
 I agree, and this opinion is my attempt to establish the framework for the law and address those issues not resolved by the majority opinion.

 I also agree with counsel that it is the responsibility of this Court to interpret this law in a way that gives fair notice to all concerned regarding what conduct is allowed and what conduct is prohibited under this law.
 Without some guidance from the appellate courts, the lower courts will continue to stumble about.
 The system of justice will become hopelessly unpredictable and intolerably frustrating for the people it was established to serve.
-Right or wrong, we all have the duty to interpret the law to the best of our ability.
+Right or wrong, we all have the duty to interpret the law to the best of our abilities.
 Any delay in this process frustrates those citizens who are making a good faith effort to adhere to the law.